 Check out the energy production in real time!

 Be sure to check out the bottom of the report for the Environmental Benefits to Date.
-As of May 1, the energy produced by the solar panel could power 109 houses for 1 day, and it has offset the equivalent of 58 trees!
+As of August 2014 enough electricity has been produced to power one cell phone for 422 years!

 Check This Out! (posted July 29, 2010)